 This Member Handbook tells you about your coverage under IEHP.
 Please read it carefully and completely.
-It will help you understand and use your benefits and services.
+It will help you understand your benefits, the services available to you, and how to get the care you need.
 It also explains your rights and responsibilities as a member of IEHP.
 If you have special health needs, be sure to read all sections that apply to you.

 This Member Handbook is also called the Combined Evidence of Coverage (EOC) and Disclosure Form.
-It is a summary of IEHP rules and policies and based on the contract between IEHP and Department of Health Care Services (DHCS).
-If you would like more information, call IEHP at IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).
+It is a summary of IEHP's rules and policies and is based on the contract between IEHP and the Department of Health Care Services (DHCS).
+If you would like more information, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).